Orientation & Resources

 Simultaneously adjusting to a new culture, unfamiliar language, different academic environment, and new roommates can be daunting.
 However, CYA’s friendly and experienced administrative staff are committed to helping ease the transition and addressing any ongoing concerns.
 CYA administrators have an “open door policy”, and students should feel free to drop in for a talk at any time.

-The Executive Director of Student Affairs is on hand to deal with any emotional problems (difficulties with roommates, adjustment problems, homesickness, etc.) and give you necessary encouragement and advice.
+The Student Affairs officer is on hand to deal with any emotional problems (difficulties with roommates, adjustment problems, homesickness, etc.) and give you necessary encouragement and advice.
 In more serious cases, specialist help is also available.
 Indeed, CYA aims to ensure a successful and safe stay for every student by fostering an atmosphere of open communication between students and staff while simultaneously encouraging independence and a positive approach to cultural differences.

 Advice on Adjusting